 - Structure: Each multi-lesson unit consists of eight lessons, which include roughly 10 - 12 hours of content.
 For each lesson, students will watch a series of videos and create one coding project in Scratch for CS First with opportunities to personalize their work using “Add-Ons.”

 Students can complete CS First lessons independently, but they are also encouraged to collaborate with one another throughout the coding process.

 - You set up a class online.
 Anyone can teach CS First—no computer science experience required.

-- CS First provides the curriculum and materials, all for free.
+- CS First provides the curriculum and materials.

 Anyone can run a class anywhere as long as you have: